 The Bureau of Safety and Environmental Enforcement works to promote safety, protect the environment, and conserve resources offshore through vigorous regulatory oversight and enforcement.
 BSEE protects the environment across nearly 3.2 billion acres of the U.S. Outer Continental Shelf (OCS).
 One aspect of that protection is our program to reduce the offshore energy industry’s contribution to marine debris.

 BSEE enforces marine debris regulations found in Title 30, Code of Federal Regulations §250.300 Pollution Prevention.
-Supplemental guidance is provided by BSEE’s Notice to Lessees and Operators (NTL) 2015-G03, which clarifies its marine debris regulations for operations in the Gulf of Mexico.
+Supplemental guidance is provided by BSEE’s Notice to Lessees and Operators (NTL) 2015-G03, which clarifies its marine debris regulations for operations in the Gulf of America.
 BSEE requires offshore energy industry operators to follow best practices to prevent marine debris, including annual training for all offshore workers and annual reporting of training records.
-Although NTL 2015-G03 applies specifically to oil and gas operations the Gulf of Mexico OCS, BSEE encourages these practices for all regulated activities on the OCS nationwide.
+Although NTL 2015-G03 applies specifically to oil and gas operations the Gulf of America OCS, BSEE encourages these practices for all regulated activities on the OCS nationwide.

 - Download slide pack here: English, Spanish